okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-a-social-idp/main/index.md

 **What you need**

 * An Okta Developer Edition organization.
 Don't have one?
 [Create one for free](/signup).
 * An OpenID Connect (OIDC) app integration in Okta.
 You can use an existing OIDC app integration or create a new one.
-To create a new OIDC app integration, see [Create OIDC app integrations using AIW](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard).
+To create a new OIDC app integration, see [Create OIDC app integrations using AIW](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-oidc).
 * An account with <StackSelector snippet="idpaccount" noSelector inline />.
-* Enable the **New social Identity Provider integrations** feature in your Admin console.
+* Enable **New social Identity Provider integrations**.
 See [Manage Early Access and Beta features](https://help.okta.com/en/prod/Content/Topics/Security/manage-EA-and-beta-features.htm?cshid=ext_Manage_Early_Access_features)

 **Sample code**